* Apple shares jump 8 pct after hours on buyback, results

 * Nasdaq futures rally 1 pct after Wednesday’s weakness

-* New Zealand dollar up as central bank hikes rates, again
+* New Zealand dollar higher as central bank hikes rates

 By Wayne Cole

-The outlook for the U.S. market was brighter, however, with Nasdaq futures up 1.1 percent and the S&P 500 E-mini adding 0.3 percent.
+The outlook for the U.S. market was brighter with Nasdaq futures up 1.1 percent and the S&P 500 E-mini up 0.3 percent.

-Its shares jumped almost 8 percent to $566.50 in after-hours trade, the highest since December and adding roughly $35 billion to its market worth.
+Its shares jumped almost 8 percent to $566.50 in after-hours trade, adding roughly $35 billion to its market worth.

 Apple reported sales of 43.7 million iPhones in the quarter ended March, far outpacing forecasts.
 That drove a 4.6 percent rise in revenue to $45.6 billion, a record for any non-holiday quarter.

-The iPhone maker's strong performance did not translate into Asia as much as it usually does, with mixed trading seen among big tech players in Japan, South Korea and Taiwan.
+The iPhone maker’s strong performance could have a positive knock-on effect across some of Asia’s big tech players in Japan, South Korea and Taiwan.